felix-lang/felix/doc/articles/unique.rst

 an unsafe function, `Carray::set` to so this.
 It operates on a pointer to a C array, or `+char` type.
-Here we make no assurance that the location being set if inside the string.
+Here we make no assurance that the location being set is inside the string.
 This operation, therefore is unsafe, in that the index could be out of bounds.
 Our concern here is not with the validity of the bound, but that, assuming the bound is indeed valid,